Youtube video for this section is still under creation. Please be patient ^^

 In the above code snippet, we assigned the agent to the Task.
 So it's the Task that leads the direction that the AI takes.
 In most other frameworks it's the opposite.
 You assign work to an existing agent.
 This reversed way allows to have fine-grained control on each resolution step as the LLM only follows breadcrumbs (the tasks).
 The pattern will become even more obvious as we get to the Tool section of this tutorial.
 As you'll see the Tools are also assigned at the Task level and not to the Agent directly.

-Compared with LangGraph, we indeed cannot generate a call graph as an image because we don't bind the tasks together explicitly.
+Compared with LangGraph, we cannot generate a call graph as an image because we don't bind the tasks together explicitly.
 However, Yacana's way gives more flexibility and allows a hierarchical programming way of scheduling the tasks and keeping control of the flow.
-It also allows creating new Task dynamically if the need arises.
+It also allows creating new Tasks dynamically if the need arises.
 You shall rely on your programming skills and good OOP to have a clean code and good Task ordering.
-There aren't and will never be any pre-hardcoded interactions and no flat config.
-This is a framework for developers.
+Yacana will never propose any hardlinked code or flat configurations.

 Maybe you are thinking "Ho nooo, another class to deal with".
 Well, let me tell you